 On the edge of the Dodecanese, Kos is a feast of emotion, experience and excitement.
-To borrow from the famous American motivators, Canfield and Hansen, it truly is ’chicken soup for the soul’, as well as the body and the eye.
-Tall palm trees, endless sandy beaches, alternating landscapes and numerous archaeological sites and attractions left by ancient Greeks, Romans, mediaeval knights, Venetians and Ottomans make Kos – or Cos as it is also spelt – more than just a pretty face.
-Hippocrates, antiquity’s most noted physician (he of the oath), was born here, on one of the most visited islands of Dodecanese.
+To borrow from the famous American motivators, Canfield and Hansen, it truly is ‘chicken soup for the soul’, as well as the body and the eye.
+Tall palm trees, endless sandy beaches, alternating landscapes and numerous archaeological sites and attractions left by ancient Greeks, Romans, medieval knights, Venetians and Ottomans make Kos – or Cos as it is also spelt – more than just a pretty face.
+Hippocrates, antiquity’s most noted physician (he of the oath), was born here.
 Whichever you choose of the aliases Kos has gone by – Meropi, Nymphaia or Karys – this fascinating island in the Aegean will be a prominent entry in your holiday diary from now on.

 What to do on Kos

 Just 4km northwest of the town of Kos, on a verdant hill with a spectacular view, you’ll discover one of Greece’s most important archaeological sites, the Asclepion.
 A holistic healing centre, it contained infirmaries, temples, hot springs, hostels, a school for physicians and much more.
 In the 3rd and 2nd century BC, the Asclepion of Kos became the third most important institution of its kind in the ancient world, following guidelines set down by native son Hippocrates, the father of modern medicine.
 It’s worth making time in your holiday itinerary to visit it.

 Following a major earthquake in 1933, the town of Kos was redesigned by the reigning Italians with large squares, sidewalks and wide tree-lined streets, flanked by modern buildings with shops, cafes and restaurants.
 That said, history buffs will love this place.